dmrom7/geogbrowns/content/event/2022-02-26-Browns_social_pingpong_tournament/index.md

 ## Covid Measures
 Please also don't forget to do a **lateral flow test** on the day before coming into Browns.
-Masks are highly recomended.
+Masks are highly recommended.